CityOfNewYork/ACCESS-NYC-PATTERNS/src/objects/text-controller/text-controller.readme.md

 #### Global Script

 The Text Controller Object requires JavaScript for showing and hiding the text control options and for resizing the page's text size.
 It uses a Cookie to store the user's preferred text size.
-To use the Text Controller Object throught the global ACCESS NYC Patterns script use the following code:
+To use the Text Controller Object through the global ACCESS NYC Patterns script use the following code:

     <!-- Global Script -->
     <script src="dist/scripts/AccessNyc.js"></script>